 Don’t use on: Class A, B, C, D, E and large Class F fires

 How it works: Fire blankets smother fires by restricting their oxygen supply.

 Method of Extinguishing Fires: Smothering

-How to Identify: Red case with ‘Fire Blanket’ written
+How to Identify: Red case with ‘Fire Blanket’ written in white.

 We’ll finish our discussion about fire extinguishers with some general advice…